bbfox0703/GSpots/README.md

 ## How to use

-Download the pre-compiled release, or build in x64-Release.
+Download the precompiled release, or build in x64-release.

-Drag and drop the games excutable onto GSpots.exe
+Drag and drop the games executable onto GSpots.exe

 ### This will not work on EVERY Unreal Engine game, yet..